Optimize Your Digital Customer Experience

 Investing in a Digital Experience Platform

-Digital Experience Platforms are a relatively new category of marketing software designed to help enterprise businesses manage and optimize their digital experience all in one place.
-A DXP can consist of a single technology or a suite of tools that help businesses understand their DCX and automate their strategy.
+Digital Experience Platforms are a relatively new category of marketing software designed to help enterprise businesses develop, manage, and optimize their digital experience all in one place.
+A digital experience development platform can consist of a single technology or a suite of tools ripe with functionality that helps businesses understand their DCX and automate their strategy.

-According to Gartner’s Magic Quadrant for Digital Experience Platforms, these are the main options for DXP in 2019:
+According to Gartner’s Magic Quadrant for Digital Experience Platforms, these were the main options for DXP in 2019, and are largely the same today:

 These are all comprehensive enterprise solutions, however, there are also many other tools that help businesses manage certain aspects of the digital experience.
 Which one you should choose will depend on your budget, needs, and potential to drive revenue from your investment.